LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The teslameter is connected to the microcontroller using two free (+gpio)s in (+uart) mode.
 The firmware was adapted using a separate build configuration.
-In order to be able to read and correctly interpret the data from the microcontoller, the serial protocol from table \ref{Voltcraft_GM70_serial_protocol.csv} of the sensor was implemented in a customized version of the `CustomSensor` class \ref{lst:CustomSensorClass}.
+In order to be able to read and correctly interpret the data from the microcontoller, the serial protocol of the sensor was implemented in a customized version of the `CustomSensor` class \ref{lst:CustomSensorClass}.

 This software or hardware integration can be carried out on any other measuring device with a suitable communication interface and a known protocol thanks to the modular design.

 %%Voltcraft_GM70_teslameter_with_custom_(+pc)_interface_board.png%%

-%%Voltcraft_GM70_serial_protocol.csv%%

 # Software Readout Framework